s4ke/Master-Thesis/src/md/024-monads.md

 `[Int]` (the actual state inside of the `State` Monad) and then `pop`s these values and `push`es their sum back on the stack.
 Finally, we `peek` the top of our stack.
 This is then the result of the computation.
 To make writing such code easier, Haskell has syntactic sugar: The `do` notation.
-With it we can write the above method `computeStateful` in a way that resembles imperative-style code (but with side-effects clearly encapsulated) as:
+With it, we can write the above method `computeStateful` in a way that resembles imperative-style code (but with side-effects clearly encapsulated) as:

 ~~~~ {.haskell}